bymatej/ut99-patching-guide/prepatched/personal/README.md

 - Open the dmg installer
 - Place the app file to Applications folder (just use the installer window to drag and drop)
 - close the installer
+- Run the UnrealTournament.app (it is in `/Applications/UnrealTournament.app`).
+It will fail, and that's OK (for now).
+Moving on...
 - download zip (see links below)
 - extract zip
 - move the content of the folder named `UnrealTournament` that you just extracted to `/Applications/UnrealTournament.app/Contents/MacOS/` and just merge/replace the content if prompted (open `/Applications/` and right-click on `UnrealTournament.app` and select "Show package content" to be able to go to Contents/MacOS/ folder)